Exploring Piazza della Signoria in Florence: A Visitor's Guide

 Bargello Palace & National Museum

-The church of San Michele in Orto dates from the 14th century.
-Its exterior is distinguished by the delicate stone traceries in its window arches as well as its niches containing statues of the patron saints of various Florentine guilds by artists including Ghiberti, Donatello, and Giambologna.
+The church of Orsanmichele, also called San Michele in Orto, dates from the 14th century and originated as a trading hall.
+Its exterior is distinguished by the delicate stone traceries in its window arches, as well as its niches containing statues of the patron saints of various Florentine guilds by artists that include Ghiberti, Donatello, and Giambologna.
+A beautiful and delicately carved marble tabernacle inside holds a venerated painting of the Madonna by Bernardo Daddi, dating from 1347.

 Address: Via del Proconsolo, Florence